 For me the Sonor Martini is the best compact drum set on the market!

-So here you have my Sonor Martini review and now I’d love to hear back.
+So here you have my Sonor Martini review and now I’d love to hear back from you.
 Do you have a question left?
 An opinion to share on the Sonor Martini?
-Let me know in the comments and I’ll get back to you!
+Let me know in the comments and I’ll get back to you in the next 24 hours.

 I hope this Sonor Martini review was helpful to you!
 If so and if you want to go ahead and buy the kit, please consider going through the links / buttons on this page.
 This would make me very happy as I’d receive a commission at absolutely no extra cost to you.
 And you’d reward me for the care and effort I put into testing the kit and writing upn this Sonor Martini review.